Scottsville, Texas: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Scottsville has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

+2020 census

 In 2010 Scottsville had a population of 376.
 The racial composition of the population was 44.4% white, 46.3% black or African American, 1.3% Native American, 1.6% Vietnamese, 0.3% other Asian, 2.7% from some other race and 3.5% from two or more races.
 7.2% of the population was Hispanic or Latino of any race.
 Per the American Community Survey's 2018 estimates, the population grew to 389.
 Of the population, 44.0% of the populace were non-Hispanic white, 49.1% Black or African American, and 1.3% from two or more races.
 Hispanics or Latinos of any race made up 5.7% of the population; by 2020, its population decreased to 334.